alteryx/featuretools/docs/source/guides/feature_descriptions.rst

     ft.describe_feature(feature[2], primitive_templates=primitive_templates)

 Custom feature descriptions and primitive templates can also be seperately defined in a JSON file and passed to the ``describe_feature`` function using the ``metadata_file`` keyword argument.
+Descriptions passed in directly through the ``feature_descriptions`` and ``primitive_templates`` keyword arguments will take precedence over any descriptions provided in the JSON metadata file.